Matthew Green (Canadian politician): Early and personal life

+Controversy

+In April 2016, Green was standing under a bridge, kitty corner from a bus stop, when he was questioned for one minute by Constable Andrew Pfeifer of the Hamilton Police Service, who was in his car.
+Green, a vocal anti-carding advocate, filed a complaint with the Hamilton Police Service, saying he was clearly just on his phone and waiting for a bus, and that he felt racially profiled and "psychologically detained" by Pfeifer's questioning.
+Pfeifer said it was a cold and windy day, and that Green was standing in an unusual spot, in an area with three lodging homes for people with mental health issues, so the constable wanted to check that Green was OK.
+As a result of the complaint, the officer was charged with discreditable conduct under the Ontario Police Services Act.
+Green also filed a human rights complaint.

+After a five-day hearing in April 2018, Constable Pfeifer was found not guilty by a tribunal chaired by a fellow police officer.
+The hearing concluded that the officer's actions were reasonable under the circumstances and did not constitute misconduct under the Police Services Act.

 Career

+Green said that the example set by Lincoln Alexander, the first Black Canadian MP and a former Hamilton politician, helped inspire him to get into politics.
+Green joined the NDP in 2017 after being inspired by Jagmeet Singh's stance against racial profiling.

-First elected to the Hamilton City Council in 2014, he led the way for the city to become the first in Ontario to license and regulate payday lending.
+Elected as the first Black Canadian to serve on the Hamilton City Council, where he represented inner-city Ward 3 from 2014 to 2018, he lobbied for the city to become the first in Ontario to license and regulate payday lending.
 In 2018, he became the executive director of the Hamilton Centre for Civic Inclusion (HCCI), a non-profit organization that promotes racial equality.

-Green has stated that the example set by Lincoln Alexander, the first Black Canadian MP, helped inspire him to get into politics.
-Green joined the NDP in 2017 after being inspired by Jagmeet Singh's stance against racial profiling.

-Prior to his election to the House of Commons, he was the first Black Canadian to serve on the Hamilton City Council, where he represented Ward 3 from 2014 to 2018.
 Ideologically, Green identifies as a "Stanley Knowles New Democrat".

 In 43rd Canadian Parliament

-One of Green's claims to fame is that he is the first Black Canadian to represent Hamilton in parliament since Lincoln Alexander.

-As a member of parliament, Green has been an outspoken opponent of police brutality, and has endorsed a nationwide ban on the use of tear gas.
+Green was the first Black Canadian to represent Hamilton in Parliament since Lincoln Alexander.
+As an MP, Green was an outspoken opponent of police brutality, and endorsed a nationwide ban on the use of tear gas.

 In 44th Canadian Parliament

-Green was re-elected on 20 September 2021 in the 2021 Canadian federal election to a Hung parliament, its 44th Canadian Parliament.
+Green was re-elected on 20 September 2021 in the 2021 Canadian federal election to a hung parliament, its 44th Canadian Parliament.

-In an October 2021 interview with American socialist magazine Jacobin, Green endorsed a national wealth tax.

-In March 2022 he was nominated by the leader of his party to serve on the Special Joint Committee on the Declaration of Emergency which had the mission to investigate the Freedom Convoy.
+In July 2021, Green endorsed a national wealth tax.
+In March 2022, NDP leader Jagmeet Singh nominated Green to serve on the Special Joint Committee on the Declaration of Emergency which had the mission to investigate the Freedom Convoy.

-On the DECD Committee

-Early on in the life of the DECD committee Green said that committee members "have a 'responsibility' to work together" in light of the disagreement of the Official Opposition over the constitution of the committee.
-It consisted of seven MPs and four senators.
-On 6 March 2022 co-chair Green was "interested in looking at the actions of police (or the lack of them), the role played by 'dark money' raised through" the GoFundMe and GiveSendGo crowdfunding platforms, even though the latter issue had been thoroughly debunked three days earlier when the FINA committee interviewed two executives from GoFundMe who testified that 86 per cent of the donors to the original GoFundMe campaign were Canadian, and 88 per cent of the donated funds to the original campaign were from Canadians.
+During his time in Parliament, Green introduced Bill C-222, An Act to amend the Income Tax Act (travel expenses deduction for tradespersons), in 2021.
+The bill sought to allow tradespeople to deduct travel expenses related to temporary worksites.

+Committees

+Green had roles with four committees.